statisticalbiotechnology/cb2030/questions/readme.md

 # Questions and Answers

-Here we store selected questions and answers from previous years incarnations of the course.
+Here we keep the the questions and answers from the seminar

 - [Hypothesis Testing](testing)
 - [Multiple Hypothesis Testing](multiplehypothesistesting)